 This IRA focuses on the importation of mature apple fruit free of trash, either packed or sorted, and graded bulk fruit from New Zealand.
-It has been prepared in response to an application made by New Zealand in January 1999, seeking access for its apples into Australia.
+It has been prepared in response to an application made by New Zealand in January 1999, seeking access for its apples to Australia.

-This revised draft report has been prepared for stakeholder comment as part of the IRA process as set out in the Import Risk Analysis Handbook (BA, 2003).
-The draft report contains details of the quarantine pests associated with New Zealand apples.
-It takes into account technical comments from stakeholders on the Draft import risk analysis on the importation of apples from New Zealand (BA, 2004) report released in February 2004.
+This final report has been prepared as part of the IRA process as set out in the Import Risk Analysis Handbook (BA, 2003).
+The report contains details of the quarantine pests associated with New Zealand apples.
+It takes into account technical comments from stakeholders on the Revised draft import risk analysis report for apples from New Zealand (BA, 2005b) released in December 2005.
 In addition, it contains recommendations on risk management measures proposed to manage any pests for which the risk has been assessed as being higher than is acceptable for Australia.